Main Photo – Elise and Emilie Liles from USA. Elise has the rare brain condition IIH and Emilie (her sister) is a Young Carer.

 I have always had poor health but for 43 years no-one joined the dots and realized the underlying cause.
 The same was true for my daughter, she’d had poor health all her life but no-one figured out why until November 2016.
-Ironically, we were both diagnosed with the rare condition Ehlers-Danlos Syndrome, then in a cruel twist of fate my daughter has now developed IIH like her father.
-(EDS is a linked condition.)
+Ironically, we were both diagnosed with the rare condition Ehlers-Danlos Syndrome, then in a cruel twist of fate my daughter has now developed chronic migraines with high brain pressure headaches (borderline IIH) like her father.

 We try to focus on the positives, and both me and my daughter are writers, focusing on what we CAN do instead of what we can’t.
 Please take a few minutes to click on the links to learn more about EDS and IIH this Rare Disease Day.
 Thank you.